Max Nordau: Muscular Judaism

 Nordau also, at the 1898 Zionist Congress, coined the term "muscular Judaism" (Muskeljudentum) as a descriptor of a Jewish culture and religion which directed its adherents to reach for certain moral and corporeal ideals which, through discipline, agility and strength, would result in a stronger, more physically assured, Jew who would outshine the long-held stereotype of the weak, intellectually sustained, Jew.
 He further explored the concept of the "muscle Jew" in a 1900 article of the Jewish Gymnastics Journal.
+His ideology is predated by "muscular Christianity".

 World Zionist Congress

-Nordau was central to the Zionist Congresses which played such a vital part in shaping what Zionism would become.
+Nordau was central to the Zionist Congresses, which played a vital part in shaping Zionism.
 Herzl had favoured the idea of a Jewish newspaper and an elitist "Society of Jews" to spread the ideas of Zionism.
 It was Nordau, convinced that Zionism had to at least appear democratic, despite the impossibility of representing all Jewish groups, who persuaded Herzl of the need for an assembly.
 This appearance of democracy certainly helped counter accusations that the "Zionists represented no one but themselves".
 There were to be eleven such Congresses in all.
 The first, which Nordau organized, was in Basle, 29–31 August 1897.
 His fame as an intellectual helped draw attention to the project.
 Indeed, the fact that Max Nordau, the trenchant essayist and journalist, was a Jew came as a revelation for many.
 Herzl obviously took centre stage, making the first speech at the Congress; Nordau followed him with an assessment of the Jewish condition in Europe.
 Nordau used statistics to paint a portrait of the dire straits of Eastern Jewry and also expressed his belief in the destiny of Jewish people as a democratic nation state, free of what he saw as the constraints of Emancipation.

-Nordau's speeches to the World Zionist Congress re-examined the Jewish people, in particular stereotypes of the Jews.
-He fought against the tradition of seeing the Jews as merchants or business people, arguing that most modern financial innovations such as insurance had been invented by gentiles.
+Nordau's speeches to the World Zionist Congress re-examined the Jewish people, in particular, stereotypes of the Jews.
+He fought against the tradition of seeing the Jews as merchants or business people, arguing that most modern financial innovations, such as insurance, had been invented by gentiles.
 He saw the Jewish people as having a unique gift for politics, a calling which they were unable to fulfil without their own nation-state.
-Whereas Herzl favoured the idea of an elite forming policy, Nordau insisted the Congress have a democratic nature of some sort, calling for votes on key topics.
+Whereas Herzl favoured the idea of an elite forming policy, Nordau insisted that the Congress have a democratic nature of some sort, calling for votes on key topics.

-At the Sixth Zionist Congress Nordau was tasked with defending the Uganda Scheme.

-Nordau died in Paris, France in 1923.
+At the Sixth Zionist Congress, Nordau defended a Jewish state in the Holy Land, publicizing a support from the British Empire, the Kaiser, the Russian Empire and a possible support from the American government in a near future.